Linear Time Computation of the Maximal Linear and Circular Sums of Multiple Independent Insertions into a Sequence

-Our aim in this paper is to provide efficient algorithms to answer certain insertion-related queries on a sequence of numbers.
-For a given sequence $A$ of $n$ real numbers, a query takes as arguments a real number $x$ and an index $p \in \set{0, \ldots, n}$, and returns the ``cost'' of sequence \seqins[x]{A}{p}, the latter being the sequence which results from inserting $x$ between elements \seqindex{A}{p-1} and \seqindex{A}{p}.
-By the ``cost'' of a sequence $B$ of real numbers we mean the greatest sum of all elements of any contiguous, possibly empty subsequence $S$ of $B$.
-Our focus in this paper is on \emph{independent} queries, that is, given a fixed sequence $A$, we want to answer a number of (a priori unrelated) queries on the same sequence $A$.
+Let a \emph{sequence} of $n$ elements be denoted by $A = \seqexpl{A}{n}$ and its \emph{size} by $\sizeofseq{A} = n$.
+The aim in this paper is to provide efficient algorithms to answer certain insertion-related queries on a sequence of numbers.
+For a given sequence $A$ of $n$ real numbers, a query takes as arguments a real number $x$ and an index $p \in \set{0, \ldots, n}$, and returns the ``score'' of sequence \seqins[x]{A}{p}, the latter being the sequence which results from inserting $x$ just after element \seqindex{A}{p-1}.
+By the ``score'' of a sequence $B$ of real numbers we mean the greatest sum of all elements of any contiguous, possibly empty subsequence $S$ of $B$.
+The focus in this paper is on \emph{independent} queries, that is, given a fixed sequence $A$, we want to answer a number of unrelated queries on the same sequence $A$.